bparanj/crystal/electronics/experiments/queue/photoresistor.md

    - Now, increase the light level back to simulate bright light.
    - Expected Outcome: In brighter light, the resistance of the photoresistor decreases, allowing more current to flow through the LED, making it brighter.
 The multimeter will show a lower resistance across the photoresistor.

-### Explanation:
+Photoresistor Behavior:

-- Photoresistor Behavior: The photoresistor’s resistance changes with light intensity: it has low resistance in bright light and high resistance in darkness.
+The photoresistor’s resistance changes with light intensity: it has low resistance in bright light and high resistance in darkness.

+Voltage Divider:

-- Voltage Divider: The combination of the fixed resistor and photoresistor creates a voltage divider, where the voltage at the midpoint (and therefore the LED brightness) changes with the photoresistor’s resistance.
+The combination of the fixed resistor and photoresistor creates a voltage divider, where the voltage at the midpoint (and therefore the LED brightness) changes with the photoresistor’s resistance.

-This experiment visually demonstrates how a photoresistor reacts to different light levels, making it ideal for light-sensing circuits like automatic lights and brightness-sensitive alarms.
+This experiment demonstrates how a photoresistor reacts to different light levels, making it ideal for light-sensing circuits like automatic lights and brightness-sensitive alarms.